 As per the Internal Complaints Committee Policy, during the period of pendency of the inquiry, if a written request is made by the complainant, the Internal Complaints Committee may recommend to the employer:

-Internal Complaints Committee Policy mandates that the compensation by IC shall be determined on the basis of:
+Internal Complaints Committee Policy mandates that the compensation by IC shall be determined based on:

 Internal Complaints Committee is a mandatory committee and so conducting training for IC members is a mandatory requirement for the Company as per the Prevention of Sexual Harassment at Workplace Act, 2013.
 The law mandates that an organization should conduct frequent training sessions and webinars for the IC members.

-It is the duty of the employer to showcase the order constituting the Internal Complaints Committee at the major places in the workplace.
+The employer must showcase the order constituting the Internal Complaints Committee at the major places in the workplace.
 If the order is not displayed, the employees are free to contact the employer/head of the department/human resource department for obtaining information about the constitution IC.

-In the event where the Internal Complaints Committee is not formed as per by the Act the company will be punishable with a fine of Rs.
-50,000 and in the situation of continued default can lead to cancellation or withdrawal of licence/registration required for carrying on business activities.
+In the event where the Internal Complaints Committee is not formed as per by the Act, the company will be punishable with a fine of Rs.
+50,000 and in the situation of continued default can lead to cancellation or withdrawal of license/registration required for carrying on business activities.

 When the Internal Complaints Committee receives a complaint the first step is to conduct an inquiry into the complaint by calling all the concerned parties who have reported the complaint.
-Thereafter, once inquiry is over then on the basis of the facts received from the concerned parties and evidence (documentary or otherwise) gathered, the Committee will frame its findings, which will be shared with the employer for further action.
+Thereafter, once an inquiry is over then based on the facts received from the concerned parties and evidence (documentary or otherwise) gathered, the Committee will frame its findings, which will be shared with the employer for further action.